 Ping Zheng was awarded her Ph.D. in Management from University of Kent (UK) in 2007, after completing an MBA with distinction at the same school in 2003.
 Before embarking on an academic career, she worked as executive manager for number of years in a US-owned joint venture developing business relations between US and China.
 She is currently a Senior Lecturer at Canterbury Christ Church University Business School in the UK.
 Prior to this she was a Lecturer at Essex Business School of University of Essex from 2006 to 2010.

-As the first supervisor, she had supervised two PhD students for successful completions.
-She welcomes PhD candidates who would be interested in the field of entrepreneurship, organisational and institutional change in emerging economies, and innovation & technological development.
+As the first supervisor, she had supervised two PhD students for successful completion.
+She welcomes PhD candidates who would be interested in the field of entrepreneurship, organisational and institutional change in emerging economies, and technology innovation & forecasting.

 Research and knowledge exchange